DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 ## Onshore data dictionary

 The onshore dataset is organized by state.
 There are more states than are listed in this dataset.
-Those states without natural resource revenues in calendar year 2013 are not included.
+Those states without natural resource revenues in the data are not included.

 ### Fields and definitions